s769/FFTMatvec/README.md

 mpiexec -np 4 ./build/fft_matvec -pr 2 -pc 2 -g -Nm 20 -Nd 10 -Nt 7 -nm 4 -nd 3 -v -N 100 -prec dssdd -rand -s .
 ```

 will run the code with 4 processors, a 2x2 processor grid, global sizes, 20 global block columns, 10 global block rows, a block size of 7, 4 local block columns, 3 local block rows, print input/output vectors, and use 100 matvecs for timing.
 The fft and sbgemv will be computed in single precision; all other components in double precision.
-Random values will be used to initialize the matrix, and output vectors will be saved in the current directory.
+Deterministic double precision values that cannot be represented as single precision floats without error will be used to initialize the matrix/vector, and output vectors will be saved in the current directory.

 To reproduce the results in the paper, run with the configurations described in the Numerical Results section.